Aquafina-water-bottle/jp-mining-note/wiki/Updating.md

 #### Command Line

 ```
-# assuming you are at the root of the repo, i.e. after:
+# assuming you are at the root of the repo, i.e. after the following commands:
 #  $ git clone https://github.com/Aquafina-water-bottle/jp-mining-note.git
 #  $ cd jp-mining-note